0xAX/linux-insides/MM/linux-mm-3.md

 		return;
 ```

-First of all the `kmemcheck_fault` function checks that the fault was occured by the correct reason.
+First of all the `kmemcheck_fault` function checks that the fault was occurred by the correct reason.
 At first we check the [flags register](https://en.wikipedia.org/wiki/FLAGS_register) and check that we are in normal kernel mode:

 ```C
 if (regs->flags & X86_VM_MASK)